lemire/gogame/README.md

 ## How to Run

-1. Ensure you have Go installed (version 1.18 or later recommended).
+1. Ensure you have Go installed (version 1.24 or later).
 2. Clone or download the repository.
 3. Open a shell in the folder of the project.
 4. Run `go run main.go` or `go build` then `./gogame`.